 h.
 Summer Operation

-The summer program is implemented by the summer program coordinators selected by Union Council.
-The voting members of the nominating committee for the summer program coordinators are the outgoing Vice President of External Relations, the incoming Vice President of Internal Relations, and a program staff representative appointed by the President.
+The summer program is implemented by student music managers and summer student coordinators.
+The music managers are selected via a hiring process and he summer program coordinators are selected by Union Council.
+The voting members of the nominating committee for the summer program coordinators are two incoming Officers, and a program staff representative.

 9. Officers of the Union Council and Union Directorate

 The Officers of the Council and Union Directorate shall be elected by the Council at a meeting of Council before spring break from the nominees submitted by a nominating committee.
 The nominating committee shall consist of: the outgoing President and two representatives of the Council, one of them being a non-student representative and one of them being an all student governing board representative, both appointed by the President of the Council and approved by the Council.
-The outgoing Vice President of Internal Relations and one program staff representative appointed by the President shall serve as ex-officio, non-voting members of the nominating committee.
+The student or staff member coordinating the interview process and one program staff representative appointed by the President shall serve as ex-officio, non-voting members of the nominating committee.
 The vote by Council shall be taken by written ballot without further nomination and a simple majority shall be required for election.

 The President of the Council shall have power to vote only in case of a tie, except in the election of the Council President and Vice Presidents.

-In the absence of the President, the Vice President of External Relations shall chair the Union Council, and the Vice President of Internal Relations shall chair Directorate.
+In the absence of the President, the Vice President of External Relations shall chair the Union Council, the Vice President of Internal Relations shall chair Directorate, and the Vice President for Resource and Operations shall attend Leadership Team meetings, as available.

 The officers of the Council and Directorate may be relieved of their duties for cause by the Council, in accordance with recall procedures established by the Council.
 Upon written petition of five voting members of the Council, the Council will appoint a special subcommittee of the council composed of five voting members of the Council to investigate charges and determine whether the validity of charges warrant bringing the recall petition to the full Council.
 In such cases as the recall petition is brought to the Council, a simple majority of the voting members of Council is required for recall with the person under consideration of recall not eligible to vote.
 Typical grounds for recall would include, but not be limited to, the following: negligence of duty, unavailability to perform job functions as described in the officer job description policy.